The 10 Best Forex Indicators For Currency Traders

 The appeal of Donchian Channels is simplicity.
-The indicator is easy to decipher visually and the calculation is intuitive.
+The indicator is easy to decipher visually on OHLC, line, or candlestick charts and the calculation is intuitive.
 These two attributes make Donchian Channels an attractive indicator for trend, reversal and breakout traders.

 One of the biggest benefits of trading forex in the modern era is the ability to personalise the market experience.
 Advancing technology has brought the creation of custom charts, indicators and strategies online to the retail trader.

 For droves of forex participants, building custom indicators is a preferred means of technical trading.
 A custom indicator is conceptualised and crafted by the individual trader.
 Aside from personal preference, it is subject to no predefined constraints and may be applied in any manner deemed appropriate.